passaglia/japanfeed/readme-maker/template.md

 # open-data-japan
-Places to look for Japanese government datasets.
+Places to look for Japanese government datasets and news.

+# - TODO: Split the sites between those with an rss feed and those without.
+For those without, generate rss feed with change-detector.
+Then load all into freshrss.

 ## Data portals